 |Less than 17||Low||<34%|

-You will need exceptionally good grades to get into University of La Verne.
+Applicants require exceptionally good grades to get into La Verne.
 The average high school GPA of the admitted freshman class at University of La Verne was 3.78 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #18 in California for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as La Verne accepts 51% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as La Verne accepts 55% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|